belcurv/see-ess-fitty/week2/merge_sort.md

 Cool visualization: https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html

+Main idea: sort smaller arrays and then combine those arrays together (merge them) in sorted order.
+Merge sort leverages **recursion**.

+In pseudocode:

+* Sort the left half of the array (assuming _n > 1_)
+* Sort the right have of the array (assuming _n > 1_)
+* Merge the two halves together

+For example, instead of thinking about 1 6-element array, envision 6 1-element arrays and then we recombine them in the correct order.

 Before we implement merge sort, see example of iteratively summing integers in `sigma0.c`.
 The program adds up all the numbers from 1 to the number provided as input, using a function `sigma`, that in turn uses a for loop to make a sum.

 Contrast with `sigma1.c` which uses recursion to achieve the same.